Fronteira dos Vales: Social indicators

 The highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
 Nationally the highest was São Caetano do Sul in São Paulo with 0.919, while the lowest was Setubinha.
 In more recent statistics (considering 5,507 municipalities) Manari in the state of Pernambuco has the lowest rating in the country—0,467—putting it in last place.

+Health and education

-There were 6 health clinics and no hospitals (2006).
+There were six health clinics and no hospitals in 2006.
 Patients with more serious health conditions are transported to Teófilo Otoni.
-Educational needs were met by 6 primary schools, 1 middle school, and 1 pre-primary school.
+Educational needs were met by six primary schools, a middle school, and a pre-primary school.